oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 - **Transfer risk: assign or move the risk to a third party.**
 - **Accept risk: acknowledge the risk and choose not to resolve, transfer or mitigate.**

-## ASSET INVENTORY
+## Identification of Critical Assets
-Based on the problem statement, below is a list of assets  to protect
+Based on the problem statement, the following critical assets were identified as requiring protection.
+The compromise of these assets could lead to significant operational, financial, and reputational damage to the organisation.
+- **Confidential Customer Data: Personal and sensitive information belonging to customers.**
-- **Sensitive Information: Intellectual property, internal communications, and strategic plans.**
+- Sensitive Information: Intellectual property, internal communications, and strategic plans.**
+- **Proprietary Business Information: Internal data that provides a competitive advantage.**
+- **Financial Information: Company financial records, transaction data, and banking details.**
+- **Intellectual Property: Patents, trade secrets, designs, and proprietary software.**
-- **Customer Data: Personally Identifiable Information (PII) and financial records.**
+- Customer Data: Personally Identifiable Information (PII) and financial records.**
-- **Datacom Infrastructure: Servers, networking hardware, cloud environments, and databases.Energy companies**
+- ** Physical Infrastructure & Equipment: Servers, network hardware, and other critical physical assets.**

 ## LIKELY RISKS & INHERENT RISK RATING
 - **Cyberattack**